firefly-iii/firefly-iii/README.md

 You should always run Firefly III on a site with TLS enabled (https://).
 Please note that although some parts of the database are encrypted (transaction descriptions, names, etc.) some parts are _not_ (amounts, dates, etc).
 If you need more security, you must enable transparent database encryption or a comparable technology.

+## Translations

+Firefly III is currently available in Dutch and English.
+Support for other languages is being worked on.
+I can use your help.
+Checkout [Crowdin](https://crowdin.com/project/firefly-iii) for more information.

 ## Credits